 Devon further worked in collaboration with Reform, Modern Orthodox and unaffiliated leaders to develop the first Jewish social programs for the Jewish community by large, including a Jewish young professionals network and women’s group.

-During this time, Devon also served as a Director on the Board of JSpace Canada, which advocates a two-state solution to the Israeli-Palestinian conflict and T’ruah Canada, which included the first coalition of rabbis in Canada to publicly condemn islamophobia and foster the first collaboration between these clergy and leadership of national Muslim organizations.
+During this time, Devon also served as a member of the first Sisterhood of Salaam Shalom chapter in Canada and co-created the first coalition of rabbis in Canada to publicly condemn islamophobia and foster the first collaboration between these clergy and leadership of national Muslim organizations.

 Devon was also pleased to provide written resources and support to the City Museum of New York and the London Institute for Jewish Studies in the areas of religion and public life, gender violence and trauma-informed health care, respectively.
 She was also grateful to be a thought partner with staff from the Harold S. Grinspoon Foundation in widening their children’s book collection to include literature for LGBT children, parents and allies.